|A BASIC, DECADES-OLD FEMINIST DEFINITION OF THE WORD GENDER [see p. 2]|

 The problem here is not that we know penis is male.
 The problem is that we live in a world that equates maleness with masculinity and thereby both encourages and excuses male violence against other, non-masculine males.
 The problem is gender.

-[Also: a clarification on that 1 in 12 figure that’s all over the Internet – from the transwoman who came up with it, and a skeptical take on that figure.]
+[Also: a clarification on that 1 in 12 figure that’s all over the Internet – from the transwoman who came up with it; a statistical take-down of that figure from PolitiFact; and two more skeptical takes from feminist bloggers culturallyboundgender and athenatalks.]

 Objection B) Acknowledging human sexual dimorphism causes/intensifies the oppression of women.